gionnani/dotsandboxes/README.md

 ## Structure

++ bin : Compiled program files
++ docs : document files
++ jupyter : notbook to create first version of neural network
 + src : Source code
 + -- Api : Project with Api to connect a Aguayo's interface.
 This only change the human player to my NN player.
 + -- Api.Data : Model for Api
 + -- DotsAndBoxes : Main project - the game
 + -- Interfaces : Interfaces to to connect other opponents
 + -- NeuralNetwork : Neural Network project

-+ results : folder results
++ results : results folder

-+ docs : document files